Dilbert: Animated web shorts

 On April 7, 2008, dilbert.com presented its first Dilbert animation.
 The new Dilbert animations are animated versions of original comic strips produced by RingTales and animated by Powerhouse Animation Studios.
 The animation videos run for around 30 seconds each and are added every weekday.
 The comic shorts have a different voice cast than the television series, with Washington-based radio personality Dan Roberts providing the voice of the title character.
 On December 10, 2009, the RingTales produced animations were made available as a calendar application for mobile devices.

 Cancelled film adaptation

 As early as 2006, Adams and United Media had been struggling to get a film adaptation of the comic strip off the ground.
-Adams envisioned the idea as a live-action film, with Dogbert and Catbert as computer animated characters.
+Adams envisioned the idea as a live-action film, with Dogbert and Catbert as animated characters.
 Film director Chris Columbus was in talks to direct the film in 2007, with Tariq Jalil on board as producer.

 In May 2010, it was announced that a live-action Dilbert film was in development.
 Ken Kwapis was announced as director, fresh off the heels of He's Just Not That Into You and directing several episodes for NBC's The Office.
 Jahil remained as producer, with Phoenix Entertainment and Intrigue Entertainment joining the producing team.

 But in December 2017, in an interview by The Mercury News, Adams said that it would be impossible to make the film after his public support of Donald Trump.